kanaria69/Mainecoco/README.md

-## Dermatologists are always in a hurry.
-They spend all day making rash decisions.
+## Why are graveyards so noisy?
+Because of all the coffin.